 Les Chouettes~ Really beautiful interior, perfect place to have dinner when you want something nicer but not “fancy”.
 Wonderful fish dishes, sophisticated all around.

 Treize~ BISCUITS.
 Literally Charleston, southern American biscuits in the heart of France.
 I love their “not fried chicken” and bloody mary.
 The woman who started it is from Charleston and is always there to greet you from behind the kitchen with a warm “HEY Y’ALL”.
 But seriously, the hot out of the oven biscuits are life.
-They are tucked away in a charming courtyard.

 La Mary Celeste~ I’ve actually only been here a few times for cocktails but it’s a pretty little candle lit bar.
 I hear the food is good.